RunzeLeng/new/README.md

 You have some courage and have to be relentless by doing it, it actually makes me even more like you.
 Now I start to understand why we are YZTDH.

 -------
-but it's just too extreme, it shouldn't be a proper way to solve the problem.
+but it's just too extreme, i know you dont care, but this is not the proper way to solve the problem.